mlemgroup/mlem/README.md

 ## ✨ Why Use Mlem

-Unlike other clients, Mlem prioritizes **ease of use** above all.
-Its **beautiful, intuitive interface** stays out of your way, letting you **fully engage** with your favorite communities without unnecessary complications or distractions.

-But that's not all.
-Mlem is also highly optimized for **performance** and **efficiency**.
-It won't drain your battery or slow down your device, allowing you to scroll comfortably throughout the day and night without worrying about resource consumption.
+Mlem is built from the ground up to be intuitive and efficient.
+Its sleek interface lets you fully engage with your favorite communities free of clutter or distraction.
+Engineered for long-term performance, Mlem won't drain your battery or slow down your device, so you can scroll comfortably all day and night.

 ## 🚀 Features